sectra-medical/dpat_imageanalysisapi_sdk/examples/python/README.md

 ### Prerequisites

 - We assume you have a copy of the document *"Interface Specification: Pathology Image Analysis Application Interface, Sectra Digital Pathology Module"*.
-At the time of writing, the most recent version was *"Verion 4.1, August 2024"*.
+At the time of writing, the most recent version was *"Verion 4.2, March 2025"*.
   - This document describes all the REST endpoints and corresponding json schemas.
   - Contact Sectra for a copy, see https://forms.office.com/e/WBEsUrLyJV